UlrichBecker/gnu-plotstream/README.md

 # gnu-plotstream
 Simple C++ interface for Gnuplot with stream ability like std::cout and so on.

+Small but it supports the full functionality of Gnuplot.

 For Linux only!
 Sorry.

 Example: